 “When you really solve a big problem, something breaks.”

-That is the ultimate fear of the ossified corporation: breakage.
+That is the ultimate fear of the ossified organization: breakage.
 This unwillingness to change means that upstarts — new corporations — get the advantage of throwing themselves at big problems.
 They don’t have to play by the same old rules, either.
 Corporate giants have major infrastructure concerns that small organizations actively avoid.
 Corporate giants have systems in place that prevent a much-loved startup advantage, the pivot.
 Corporate giants influence the law, while small organizations operate in the margins.
 Example: Uber owns no cars [infrastructure], changed the delivery system [from “black car service” to contract driver model], and broke transportation laws in every market they entered.

 Clearly, a large legacy corporation has greater theoretical capacity to affect the marketplace.
 They have recognition, relationships, and resources to spare.
 An organization like Ford, with $53B in market capitalization,* has the potential to make bigger waves than Tesla Motors, with $28B in cap.
 But can they execute?
 Consider that Tesla developed 52% of Ford’s market capitalization in just 13 years.
 Uber, whose cap is $62.5B, has already surpassed Ford handily.
 Change — or breakage — is the language of Tesla Motors and Uber.
 They are solving big problems in transportation, just like Ford did a century earlier.
 Ford got stuck in a different operating model, making incremental change instead of leaps forward.

 Like it or not, the word “disruptive” is here for a reason: the groups who do things differently are changing the environment for everyone.
 They actively fight the continuation of the status quo, and they create chaos in the system.
 The mindset of Michael Capellas is important.
-If an organization can say, “When you really solve a big problem, something breaks,” it can assume the mindset as their challengers.
+If an organization can say, “When you really solve a big problem, something breaks,” it can assume the mindset of their challengers.
 The mindset of the company’s founders.
 The mindset of the people who started something new to create a messy, tenuous advance toward new adventures.

 Every business environment is constantly shifting.
 The great challenge each company faces is to risk, rinse, repeat.